Would You Like to Submit an Article?

 At first glance, this packet might look imposing.
 However, the guidelines are easy to follow and enhance the quality and the publication potential of articles submitted to Hearing Loss Magazine.

 Readers have come to depend on Hearing Loss Magazine for helpful and timely articles on the entire spectrum of hearing loss.
 Our valued readership is maintained through effective writership.
 We value you as an author and invite you to submit articles for consideration.
 It's important to submit articles electronically.
 Please see guidelines for specifics.

 - Family members and friends who do not have hearing loss who want to learn more about hearing loss and how it impacts on families and relationships.

 - Professionals in the hearing health care field who refer their clients to HLAA and who use the magazine as a resource.

 - Educators and counselors.

 Readers look to Hearing Loss Magazine to provide them with the latest information on products, services, research, and technology in the hearing health care field.
-They also look for personal stories of hard of hearing people to find encouragement, and give them the feeling that they're not alone in living with a hearing loss.
+They also look for personal stories of people with hearing loss to find encouragement, and give them the feeling that they are not alone in living with a hearing loss.
 They look for practical and useful information.
 Hearing Loss Magazine readers view the magazine as a "lifeline" to help them help themselves and live well with hearing loss.

 In addition, professional members of the hearing health care community are another valuable sector of our readership, and do not hesitate to comment on, add their expertise to, and use Hearing Loss Magazine as a valuable resource for information and patient referral.